jeffreyza/PIVX-Doc-Website-Content/01. getting_started/10. glossary/article.en.md

         - 'Bob Burns'
 ---

-### Glossary

-Glossary of the main PIVX terms and definitions
+### Glossary of the main PIVX terms and definitions

+Consensus Algorithm

+Proof of Stake

+PIV

+zPIV

+Staking

+Cold Staking